The world got out of -let’s just say- a rough spot in history, which means it is the absolute best time to celebrate life.

-Modern Greek cuisine has a prominent use of olive oil, cereals, wine, meat, vegetables, and fish and seafood.
-Also, other important food products are olives, tomatoes, cheese, aubergines, zucchini, onions, garlic, yogurt, and lemon juice.
+Modern Greek cuisine has a prominent use of olive oil, cereals, wine, meat, vegetables, and fish or seafood.
+Also, other important and delicious food products are olives, tomatoes, cheese, aubergines, zucchini, onions, garlic, yogurt, and lemon juice.

-The main characteristics of traditional Greek sweets are nuts and honey, while various fruits are often used mainly for the so-called ‘spoon sweets.’
-Another important aspect of Greek cuisine is the appetizers which are collectively called ‘mezedes,’ usually served with wine, ouzo, or tsipouro in taverns and at home.
+The main characteristics of traditional Greek sweets are nuts and honey, while various fruits are often used mainly for the so-called ‘ spoon sweets.’
+Another important aspect of Greek cuisine is the appetizers which are collectively called ‘meze,’ usually served with wine, ouzo, or tsipouro in taverns and at home.

 Greek cuisine is characterized as Mediterranean, while with the variety and quality of its ingredients, its wise, beneficial combinations, and the knowledge of centuries, it enjoys a privileged position in the world culture of taste.

 Because the variety of Greek goods is so wide, we’ve divided our introduction to Greek cuisine into two categories, one for the drinks and beverages you can enjoy and one for the mouthwatering dishes and products you can eat.
 Can you tell it is important for us to get this right?